feather-game-engine/feather/README.md

 - Basic rotation
 - More advanced input (key release and key press functions, as well as support for more keys)
 - Higher quality documentation & documentation translations
-- Random number generator (seed in init step, create a range(int, int) function to get a random number)
 - Different sizes of text and custom font loading
 - More advanced debugging inside the engine, such as returning an error when a sound is not found (similar to what is done for images currently)
 - Finished documentation